 - Monitor diet, medications and alcohol.
 Help seniors adhere to their regular schedule of eating and medications during the chaos of the holidays.
 Make sure there is something that a diabetic or someone with gluten intolerance can eat.
 Also, pay attention to their alcohol consumption during parties and family gatherings.
 Alcohol can illicit inappropriate behavior, affect balance and mobility, or interfere with medications.

-A certified home health aide from Dakota Home Care can provide extra help with your loved one during the holidays.
+Dakota Home Care, a leading caregiver agency in Fargo, Mandan, Bismarck, and the surrounding areas, can provide extra help with your loved one during the holidays.
 Give us a call at (877) 691-0015 for a free consultation on what we can do to help you simplify and bring more joy to the holidays for everyone in your family.